Join the LadVen OS testing programRequest a demo

 4. What should happen next: fill in a field, request access, refresh the page, write a comment, contact a manager, or contact an administrator?

 Not every message is detailed.
-If the interface shows a short warning, reconstruct the context from the task card: status, user role, participants, files, checklist, comments, activity history, and permissions to related objects.
+If the interface shows a short warning, reconstruct the context from the task card: status, user role, participants, files, checklist, comments, activity history, and permissions to related context.

 No Access to a Task